gem-muskan/opa_policy_composition/README.md

 # opa_policy_composition

-Idea behind this  Each team writes their policy in a separate package, then you write one more policy(main) that imports all the teams policies and makes a decision
+Idea behind this  Each service writes their policy in a separate package, then you write one more policy(main) that imports all the service policies and makes a final decision

 We can write main policy in many ways: main : as per input (http.path) we will identify which policy to call